lucavallin/barco/README.md

 - `capabilities`: are used to set limits on what uid 0 (root) can do.
 - `cgroups`: are used to limit the resources (e.g. memory, disk I/O, CPU-tme) that a process can use.

 Settings for `seccomp` and `capabilities` are handled via system calls, while `cgroups` are handled via the `cgroupfs` virtual file system.
+The scope of each of these features is somewhat unclear, and there is some overlap between them.
+The feature `user namespaces` should help with this, but it is not available on all systems as it can be a security risk. `barco` tries to prevent nested `user namespaces` and only uses the feature if available.

 ## Usage